ThomasLamprecht/openOS/README.md

 * Banana
 * Cranberry
 * Dragon Fruit
+* Elderberry

 # Build
 execute `make` in the kernel directory to build the kernel.

-The builded kernel, in elf format, could be executed in qemu like this:
+The builded kernel, in elf format, could be executed with qemu like this:

 `qemu -kernel kernel`

+With a userland programme:

+`qemu -kernel kernel -initrd ./user/test.bin`